-A point that was left open after those two meetings was the participation of the LPNHE group, and more generally of IN2P3 physicists, in the Hyper-Kamiokande project.
-No decisions were taken, mostly due to uncertainties about Japanese funding for Hyper-Kamiokande.
+A point that was left open after those two councils was the participation of the LPNHE group, and more in general of IN2P3 physicists, in the Hyper-Kamiokande project.
+No decisions were taken, mostly due to uncertainties of Japanese funding for Hyper-Kamiokande.

-Hyper-Kamiokande is the next generation long-baseline neutrino oscillation experiment based on the well established Water Cherenkov technology to be built in Japan in the next decade.
+Hyper-Kamiokande is the next generation long-baseline neutrino oscillation experiment based on the well established Water Cherenkov technology that will be built in Japan in the next decade.

-Contrary to T2K, which had access only to a subset of Super-Kamiokande (SK) data in a small time window around the beam spill, the Hyper-Kamiokande project has a broad physics program covering many areas of particle and astroparticle physics.
-Based on the proven technology of (Super-)Kamiokande, its much larger detector volume and additional improvements in key areas like photosensors and near/intermediate detectors make HK a straightforward yet powerful extension of the very successful Japan-based neutrino program.
+Contrarly to T2K, which had access only to a subset of Super-Kamiokande (SK) data in a small time window around the beam spill, the Hyper-Kamiokande project has a broad physics programme covering many areas of particle and astroparticle physics.
+Based on the proven technology of (Super-)Kamiokande, its much larger detector volume and additional improvements in key areas like photosensors and near/intermediate detectors make HK a straightforward yet powerful extension of the very successful Japan-based neutrino programme.

 The detector will have a fiducial mass of 188 kton, 8 times larger than its predecessor Super-Kamiokande.
-It will be the most sensitive experiment to measure CP violation in the lepton sector, to observe the proton decay and it will also be a gigantic observatory for neutrinos produced in supernovae, in the Sun and in the Earth atmosphere.
+Once built, it will be the most sensitive experiment to measure CP violation in the lepton sector, to observe the proton decay and it will also be a gigantic observatory for neutrinos produced in supernovae, in the Sun and in the Earth atmosphere.
 Clearly, the HK experiment is capable of providing major discoveries in the coming years.

 Very recently, in August 2019, the Hyper-Kamiokande project was approved by the Japanese Ministery of Science (MEXT).
-The construction of Hyper-Kamiokande will begin in April 2020 with a start of data taking expected by 2027.
-Contributions from the various foreign countries are being discussed now within the collaboration and have to be formalized in the coming months.
-For this reason, we consider it important to describe in details the Hyper-Kamiokande experiment and to ask the LPNHE scientific council for an approval of the group's participation in Hyper-Kamiokande experiment.
+The construction of Hyper-Kamiokande will begin in April 2020 with the data taking expected by 2027.
+Contributions from different foreign countries are now being discussed within the collaboration and will have to be formalized in the coming months.
+For this reason, we consider important to describe in details the Hyper-Kamiokande project and to ask the LPNHE scientific council for an approval of the group's participation in the Hyper-Kamiokande experiment.